savana10/SHTracker/Readme.md

-SHTracker allows you to track auto logging whenever a UIViewController willApper , UIButton action is performed and UITableViewCell is clicked.
+SHTracker allows you to track auto logging whenever a UIViewController willAppear , UIButton action is performed and UITableViewCell is clicked.
 Logs are saved locally, to send logs by default tap 3 three times and it gives options for sending logs using default Mail app on device.